fractalsproject/Deep1B_Benchmark/README.md

 # How To Run This Code

 * Install the Gemini APU software and install the Deep1B data clusters
-* Mount the Sunnyvale NAS1 file server and copy the directory /mnt/nas1/George/Benchmarks/Deep1B_Benchmark_Data to your local machine
+* Mount the Sunnyvale NAS1 file server (ask Hess for access ) and copy the directory /mnt/nas1/George/Benchmarks/Deep1B_Benchmark_Data to your local machine
 * Install Anaconda distribution of python
 * Create and activate a python=3.8.5 environment.
 * Use python 'pip' to install the packages using the requirements file [faiss-gpu_requirements.txt](faiss-gpu_requirements.txt)